La-La-Chicken/FSEAppLauncher/README.md

 ### Portable Edition

-Go to the [Releases](https://github.com/La-La-Chicken/FSEAppLauncher/releases/latest) page, download Portable Edition (*.exe) below the Assets section.
-You can directly run the application without installation and configuration.
+- Go to the [Releases](https://github.com/La-La-Chicken/FSEAppLauncher/releases/latest) page, download Portable Edition (FSEAppLauncher.PortableEdition ... .exe) below the Assets section.
+- You can directly run the application without installation and configuration.

 Portable Edition does not support setting as home app of FSE[^1].